The Red Piano

 The Red Piano was a concert residency by English singer-songwriter Elton John.
-It took place at The Colosseum at Caesars Palace in Las Vegas from 2004 to 2009.
+It took place at The Colosseum at Caesars Palace on the Las Vegas Strip in Paradise, Nevada from 2004 to 2009.
 The idea for the show was conceived in 2004 by John and David LaChapelle.

 Show

 The Red Piano was originally scheduled to be 75 shows over three years, but ended up being 247 shows over six years.
 John ended his residency at the Colosseum on 22 April 2009.
 The show was replaced by Cher's Cher at the Colosseum and Bette Midler's The Showgirl Must Go On.